-If you didn’t follow my best advice and are suffering from a mild to moderate sunburn, relief could be as close as your kitchen.
-Try one of these home remedies, and if you’ve got one of your own, please share it!
+If you didn’t follow my best advice and are now suffering from a mild to moderate sunburn, relief could be as close as your kitchen.
+Try one of these home remedies.

 - Mix one part vinegar to one part water

 - Apply directly to the skin with a soft cloth.

 - Pour into a spray bottle and spritz it on.

 - Soak in a cool bath with 2 to 3 cups of vinegar added.

 Some people swear by cider vinegar, but others say either white or cider vinegar will take away the sting.

 - Add finely ground oatmeal to tepid bath water and soak.
 You can buy it ground (called colloidal oatmeal) or grind your own in a blender or food processor.

 - Make oatmeal compresses by wrapping dry oatmeal in a piece of cheesecloth or gauze, running cold water through it and then removing the oatmeal.
 Place the wet compresses on the sunburned area.

 - Soak a clean cloth or gauze in cool milk.
 Apply to your skin for about 15 minutes and repeat every 2 to 4 hours.